-3. The MDP reflects two ADA ramps in a location that may be part of a lease between the City and Tropical Shell.
-Prior to City Commission consideration, the applicant shall provide an agreement or resolution of the disputed area and its use by and between Tropical Shell and Tropical Soup to the satisfaction of the City.
+3. MDP reflects two ADA ramps in a location that may be part of a lease between the City and Tropical Shell.
+Prior to City Commission consideration, an agreement or resolution of the disputed area and its use by and between Tropical Shell, Tropical Soup, and the City of Key West needs to be reached